monstermac77/vr/README.md

 * Seamlessly integrates with SteamVR.
 All actions are triggered when you launch or quit SteamVR (which can be done by simply turning on an Index controller).
 * Manages your basestations (so you don't need to use the [Android app](https://play.google.com/store/apps/details?id=com.jeroen1602.lighthouse_pm&hl=en_US&gl=US) or smart plugs)
 * Manages the USB port for your headset so you don't have to unplug/replug it every session (all lights on your headset will be off and your computer won't detect your headset, just as if the cable were actually unplugged).
-* Manages Windows Mixed Reality portal, in particular quitting it when it should be quit
+* Manages Windows Mixed Reality portal, in particular killing it when it's no longer used
 * Manages SteamVR Room Setup, in particular killing the process when it launches unnecessarily